-Arotahi - Titahi Bay Beach
+Arotahi Titahi Bay Beach

-This page outlines the work being done on the project that will oversee the development of Titahi Bay Beach in the future
+This page outlines the work being done on the project that will oversee the development of Titahi Bay Beach in the future.

 Project introduction

 Titahi Bay Beach holds a special place in our manawa – our hearts.
 It’s a 1km stretch of land that is enjoyed by many.
-We are proud of our beautiful beach, but we know this place has areas that could be improved on.
+We are proud of our beautiful beach, but we know this place has areas that could be improved upon.

 In late 2021 we reached out to our community to do a safety audit and we heard the concerns loud and clear.
 Our community told us that things such as vehicles on the beach, lack of lighting and parking, shrubbery blocking sightlines, toilet opening times, and difficulty accessing the beach, made them feel less safe and comfortable using this public space.

-In addition, there are assets around Titahi Bay Beach that need replacing in the near future.
-While there are plans to do this, given the time that has passed since the assets were first built, consideration needs to be given to what spaces need to enhance the use of the spaces.
-Aspects such as location, accessibility and usefulness need to be considered.
-One example of this is the South Access Road toilet block - it is due to be replaced and thought needs to be given to what this part of the beach needs in the way of accessible facilities and the location of facilities.
+Aspects such as location, accessibility and usefulness need to be explored.
+One example of this is the South Access Rd toilet block - it is due to be replaced and thought needs to be given to what this part of the beach needs in the way of accessible facilities and the location of facilities.

 Some of these things from the safety audit we could remedy right away, and we did, while others require some thought and planning on the best approach.
-This is where you come in.

-This is our project symbol, the torea or oystercatcher.
+This is our project symbol, the kāhu, or swamp harrier.

 Timeline